corelight/go-zeek-broker-ws/README.md

 Similarly, asynchronous handling and dispatching of events received via subscriptions would best implemented as a `Client.ReadEvent()` wrapper.

+## Broker TLS details

+Broker network connections (both native, and the websocket interface) enable TLS by default with an odd configuration that disables host verification and selects a set of cipher that allow encryption without certificates.
+To use this mode requires passing `weirdtls.BrokerDefaultTLSDialer` as the dailer function argument to `encoding.NewClient`.
+Note that this pulls in OpenSSL as a dependency.

+Alternatively the standard library `crypto/tls` implementation can be used if both sides (the client and zeek/broker) is configured to use TLS with certificates.
+This library provides a convenient helper function (`securetls.MakeSecureDialer()`) that returns a dialer function given PEM files for the CA and client certificate/key.
+See [this btest case](tests/btests/receive_event_certs.test) for an example of this configuration.

+Finally, TLS can be turned off for broker connections using `redef Broker::disable_ssl = T;`.
+See [this btest case](tests/btests/receive_event_nossl.test) for an example where `encoding.NewClient` is called with arguments for insecure operation.

 ## Ping/pong example

 Running a zeek-side broker script: